bt-sync/sync-docker/README.md

 ### Ports

 * `8888` - Webui port
-* `55555` - Listening port for Sync traffic (you can change it, but in this case change it in Sync [settings](https://help.resilio.com/hc/en-us/articles/204762669-Sync-Preferences) as well)
+* `55555` - Listening port (both TCP and UDP) for Sync traffic (you can change it, but in this case change it in Sync [settings](https://help.resilio.com/hc/en-us/articles/204762669-Sync-Preferences) as well)

+Find more info [here](https://help.resilio.com/hc/en-us/articles/204754759-What-ports-and-protocols-are-used-by-Sync-) about ports used by Sync.

 #### LAN access